loeken/homelab/docs/homelab-obsidian/chapter 02 - installation of debian FDE.md

 [Sat Apr 22 23:17:57 2023] sd 0:0:0:0: [sda] Attached SCSI removable disk
 ```

-so this is a 16 GB stick called sda so lets send the image to it
+so this is a 16 GB USB stick called /dev/sda so lets write the image to it
 ```bash
 sudo dd if=debian-11.6.0-amd64-netinst.iso of=/dev/sda bs=4M status=progress
 sudo sync